-As a practitioner, I spend a significant amount learning about DevOps practices and applying them at my day-to-day job.
-It wasn't always easy though; learning a lot of disparate techniques, platforms and workflows that felt unrelated at times.
+As a practitioner, I spend a significant amount of time learning about DevOps practices and applying them at my day-to-day job.
+It wasn’t always easy though; learning a lot of disparate techniques, platforms and workflows that felt unrelated at times.
 Eventually, I realized that I was missing the underlying foundation and essential concepts in the discipline.
 Building this strong base has allowed me to enhance how I connect and leverage all my existing knowledge.
 As a result, I feel that I have been improving not just the work I do, but also why I do it.

 This post, then, is my attempt to explain some of the essential DevOps concepts.
 First, we are going to define DevOps itself, followed by a brief analysis of its main components.
 Then, I will proceed to explain The Three Ways of DevOps and The Four Keys concepts.
 Finally, I’ll conclude with some extra resources in case you want to dig deeper.

 Let’s start by unpacking what DevOps is all about.
 If you ask around, you’ll likely get different answers since it seems like we can’t agree on a single definition for the topic.
 That is not a bad thing though, it just shows the breadth of areas that DevOps impacts on organizations and people.

 If we analyze the definitions above, we can see that they focus on the outcomes of implementing DevOps and/or the foundations of the discipline.